evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Plus/_index.md

 The VinFast VF8 Plus delivers a solid performance with a maximum power of 300 kW (408 hp / 402 bhp) and a total torque of 620 Nm (458 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.5 seconds and reaches a top speed of 200 km/h (124 mph), making it competitive within its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 94 kWh and a net usable capacity of 87,7 kWh, providing an 6,3 kWh buffer (6.7%) for battery protection.
+The high-capacity battery has a gross capacity of 94 kWh and a net usable capacity of 87,7 kWh, providing a 6,3 kWh buffer (6.7%) for battery protection.
 With a nominal voltage of 403 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 447 km (278 miles), with an energy consumption rate of 19.6 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 110 kW.
 Charging from 0% to 100% takes approximately 105 minutes, while a more typical charging scenario from 10% to 80% takes 44 minutes with an average charging speed at 85 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 11% to 70%.
-This results in an effective charging speed, including time lost, of 77 kW, with each charging session taking about 40 minutes and 4 seconds..
+This results in an effective charging speed, including time lost, of 77 kW, with each charging session taking about 40 minutes and 4 seconds.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 58 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The location of the charge port is on the [left front side](../../../../technology/charging/connectors/#front-side).
 This location makes it easy to charge stations where you park side into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.